deondreE/SoftwareSparks/README.md

 ### License

-This project is licensed under the [MIT License](.docs/LICENSE.md).
+This project is licensed under the [GPL License](.docs/LICENSE.md).